 At McGill, I was also fortunate to take courses in comparative economic systems with Alan Fenichel and underground economics with Tom Naylor, the combative economist who taught us what is really going on in the world and to ignore the neoclassical garbage our other professors were teaching us.
 I also took and audited courses in political philosophy with Charles Taylor, a world-renowned philosopher (and the only professor who gave me intellectual orgasms in each and every class).

-All this to say, I'm against the Don Raymond school of thought and the tyranny of quants and think a lot of Canada's large public pension funds are too busy hiring quants programming a lot of malakies (Greek word for wankers) and not enough thinkers from diverse backgrounds who can fundamentally and critically analyze what is going on out in the global economy.
+All this to say, I'm against the tyranny of quants and think a lot of Canada's large public pension funds are too busy hiring quants programming a lot of malakies (Greek word for wankers) and not enough thinkers from diverse backgrounds who can fundamentally and critically analyze what is going on out in the global economy.

 But the 'quant experts' shrugged it off and kept doing what they were doing, like using PSP's AAA balance sheet to sell credit default swaps (CDS) and buy as much asset backed commercial paper (ABCP) as the National Bank and Deutsche Bank were selling them.
 That didn't end well for PSP and exacerbated their huge losses in fiscal year 2009.
 It was even worse for the Caisse but that ABCP scandal is being covered up by Quebec's media.

 Now, getting back to CPPIB, I have a bone to pick with their talent management team.
 In fact, I have a bone to pick with all of Canada's large public pension funds who seem to be content reverting back to mediocrity and lack true diversification at all levels of their organization.